Can You Freeze Berries?

 The flash-freeze method produces the best results: spread washed, dried berries in a single layer on a parchment-lined baking sheet and freeze for 2-3 hours until solid.
 Then transfer to freezer bags.
 This prevents berries from freezing into a solid clump.

-For strawberries, remove the stems before freezing.
+For detailed strawberry tips, see our guide on freezing strawberries.
+Remove the stems before freezing.
 You can freeze them whole, halved, or sliced depending on intended use.
 Smaller berries like blueberries and raspberries can be frozen as-is after washing and thorough drying.

 Things to Know

-- Wet berries develop freezer burn faster; pat completely dry before freezing.
+• Wet berries develop freezer burn faster; pat completely dry before freezing.
+Learn about how to store fresh herbs with similar drying techniques.